Thursday, November 23, 2023

 2. Tasks and activities

-Human factors applied to maintenance-related tasks and activities ensures tasks RSWs and maintenance staff carry out do not lead to incidents.
+Human factors principles applied to maintenance-related tasks and activities ensures tasks RSWs and maintenance staff carry out do not lead to incidents.
 Key aspects to consider include, but are not limited to:

 • resources (e.g. staff, tools and equipment) are available to safely undertake maintenance tasks and activities.